ahmedhussiien/Assembly-Library/README.md

 * GFX --> Includes procedures to change the video mode, clear page, and scroll on the current page.
 * Sound --> Includes a procedure for playing the Beep sound.
 * Anim --> Includes procedures that shift objects in any direction

+## Definitions
+Includes keys scan codes.
+Includes a VGA color palette.

+## GUI designing tools ( Additional tools )
+To ease the process of making GUI even more I made some tools -Not part of this library- that may help you in the process.
+* 16 Bit color palette.
+* VGA256 color palette.
+* Python script to convert image to the pixel array.
+* MCGA 320x200 PSD file.

+### Steps for converting the photo to pixel array:
+1. Open the photo in photoshop.
+2. Choose color mode "indexed" with the "VGA color palette" for the 13h and "Text color palette" for 12h.
+3. Save the image.
+Preferably as .BMP
+4. Use python script to get photo data.